 Moreover, proposed activities must observe all relevant environmental and social standards, as set out in the Environmental and Social Management Framework (PDF - 2.2 MB) for the CEPF Caribbean Hotspot Project.

 ELIGIBLE GEOGRAPHIC AREAS

-This call for LOIs is focused only on the priority corridors and sites in Antigua & Barbuda, The Bahamas, the Dominican Republic, Jamaica, Saint Lucia, and St Vincent & the Grenadines shown in Table 2.
+This call for LOIs is focused only on the priority corridors and sites in the Dominican Republic and Jamaica shown in Table 2.

 Table 2.
-Strategic Direction 1 - 4 Priority Corridors and Sites Eligible Under This Call
+Priority Corridors and Sites Eligible Under This Call